JekxDevil/Mozambico/README.md

-# OR19
+# RO19
-Script e generico Olimpiadi Robotica 2019
+Scripts for Olimpiadi Robotica 2019

-OR18 sono script dello scorso anno.
-JefLine è il SeguiLinea ufficiale.
-Congo è il sumo random del 2018. es_IR e es_ultrasuoni sono gli sketch di prova dei sensori corrispondenti.
+OR18 are older scripts from previous year.
+JefLine is the official line follower. es_IR e es_ultrasuoni are sketches to test sensors.